Linux Support Services Cost Guide

 There are three points to consider when researching the cost of Linux support services:

-- the initial cost of getting your infrastructure “on board” with a support company
+- the initial cost of getting your servers on board with the support company

 - the ongoing costs (monthly or annual)

-- the lock-in period (how much you’re committed to pay if you want to leave)
+- the lock-in period (how easy it is to leave)

 First, let’s take a look at the initial costs of getting your servers, etc, into the support company’s systems.
 Then we’ll take a look at the ongoing costs, including any penalties if you decide to terminate the agreement, and finally we’ll look at the factors that affect cost to the support company of providing those services.